vexfreeze/p42-util-flow-vexfreeze/RouteBot/README.md

 Use !route command in twitch chat to show latest SimBrief Route

-RouteBot checks simbrief for new route
+RouteBot checks simbrief for new route:
 * When loading flight
 * When refresh button is clicked
 * On !route command but in this case at most once per minute